In my experience I’ve heard 5 common thoughts people have regarding riding motorcycles:

 Sure I could respond to these common thoughts and misconceptions but it would be better understood if you were take a ride with a responsible, safe and experienced motorcycle rider.

 This is why I would like to give you a ride.
 I would like to share the experience of riding on a motorcycle in the safest way possible.
-The more people who experience riding on a motorcycle, the more people who understand motorcycles, riders and the motorcycle community.
+The more people who experience riding on a motorcycle and understand motorcycles, riders and the motorcycle community, the better off everybody would be.
 We don’t ride because it makes us look cool.
 We don’t ride because we like to terrorize towns and neighborhoods.
 We ride for charities, we ride with friends who share the same passion for motorcycles, and we ride because it’s in our soul.
 We live to ride and ride to live!
 If more people understand who we are as bikers, experience the freedom and beauty of riding motorcycles, and feel what it’s like on a motorcycle, maybe we can all share the road and make it a safer place for all motorists.

 I have been riding motorcycles since I was about 10 years old.
 I got my motorcycle license when I was 16 and bought the bike I tested on.
 I can’t tell you how many bikes I’ve owned, but I’ve ridden Yamaha’s, Kawasaki’s, Suzuki’s, and Honda’s until I bought my first Harley Davidson motorcycle in 2009, now that’s all I ride.
 I just received a patch from Harley Owners Group (HOG) for 200,000 miles, and that’s just on Harley Davidson motorcycles!
-I’ve put 69,000 miles on my 2018 Street Glide in a little over 3 years, it gets fresh oil every 2500 miles and goes in for regular service religiously.
+I’ve put 69,000 miles on my 2018 Street Glide in a little over 3 years, it gets fresh oil every 2500 miles and goes in for scheduled services when they are due.
 So if you want to experience riding on a motorcycle, I’m a safe and experienced rider with a motorcycle that is well maintained and safe to ride.

 So here is my offer and what I would like to do.
 For a limited time I am offering free rides on my beautiful 2018 Street Glide and all I ask for in return is a Comment / Review on this web page and chip in a few bucks for gas.
 This is an opportunity for you to get a free ride and for me to get more reviews and traffic to my website.

 The offer is good for a free 30 min. ride with me and April (my motorcycle).
-If you book a 1 hour ride, that’s only $25 for a hour motorcycle ride!
-I recommend meeting at a starting point near where you would like to ride to get the most out of your ride time.
+My regular rates will be $25 for a 30 min. ride, $50 for 1 hour.
+Special rates for an all day ride, weekend or party’s.
+So, If you book a 1 hour ride, that’s only $25 for an hour motorcycle ride!
+I recommend meeting at a starting point near where you would like to ride in order to get the most out of your ride time.